wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.7.2 - Released on 21 October 2024 =
+* New: Latest WP(6.6.2) and WC(9.3.3) Compatibility
+* New: Allow LearnPress Courses by ThimPress to be available if the user has an active subscription. the simple product must be configured as a subscription

 = 1.7.1 - Released on 05 September 2024 =
 * New : Latest WP(6.6.1) and WC(9.2.3) compatibility
 * Fix: Fix the issue related to calculating next payment date incase of trial period for subscription.
 * Fix: Stripe saved card issue in case of new checkout experience

 = 1.7.0 - Released on 09 August 2024 =